 The White House was one of the houses of ill-repute located in the Historic District of Locke.
-I am still trying to determine where or which one of the downtown buildings this "whore house" aka boarding house stands or stood.
 One of the earliest Caucasian women in Locke was Grace Melbourne.
 Voting Registries of the time period going back as early as 1916, has her listed as a resident of Locke.

 Although she was the "madam" of the boarding house, she listed herself as a "housewife" more than likely to avoid suspicion.
-She would continue to be the madam of the establishment until around 1920, when a lady by the name of Ruby Allen would take over one of the houses.
-This would prove to be a terrible mistake for George Locke in the near future.
+There is also a record of one Ruby Allen acting as a madam for the White House as well.
+Hiring her would prove to be a terrible mistake for George Locke in the near future.

 There are plenty of other newsclippings showing other various Chinese merchants "owning" businesses and even houses of ill-repute in Locke, just not the three listed above (Lockeport Hotel, New Home and White House), owned by George Locke.
 It seems interesting to me that there are two stories going around about the Lockeport Hotel, yet the documented information of the time period show George Locke and family were the proprietors.
 (I will be doing more investigating into this buildings history in future blog posts).